 Candidate Experience Briefing

-A separate briefing detailed the client style and language (US English) needs.
-The main aims from a “Candidate Experience” perspectives included:
+A separate briefing detailed the client style and language (US English) needs, including:

 - Reflecting the company brand

 - Engaging job applicants

 - Providing some elements of a realistic job preview

 - Overall look and feel to be consistent

 - Firstly, focuses on how best to structure the upcoming focus group sessions.